-(c) BDA Phase 3, TSDA.
-The TSDA encompasses all-source assessments of the change and remaining target system functional capabilities and capacities relative to the targeting objectives after military operations begin.
+(c) BDA Phase 3: Target System Damage Assessment.
+The TSDA should encompass all-source assessments of the change and remaining target system functional capabilities and capacities relative to the targeting objectives after military operations begin.
 TSDA products, as well as tools modeling the target system functionality, provide a baseline for evaluating the overall results of targeting operations on adversary target systems.
-Base this evaluation on the aggregate of FDAs of individual targets within the system, and on changes resulting from second- and third-order effects.
+Base this evaluation on the aggregate of FDAs of individual targets within the system, and changes resulting from second and third-order effects, including non-collocated observation points.

-(d) BDA analysts must closely coordinate with intelligence collection managers and target developers to manage collection requirements.
-With limited collection assets, the joint force must diligently manage, and as necessary, remove BDA collection requirements upon completion of BDA assessments.
+(d) BDA analysts must closely coordinate with ISR collection managers and target developers to manage collection requirements.
+With limited collection assets, the joint force must diligently manage (in Phase 2 and Phase 4), and as necessary, remove BDA collection requirements upon completion of BDA assessments as part of Phase 5.

 (4) Collateral Damage Assessment.
 A component of CA, CDA evaluates damage usually located outside of the target boundary.
-Conduct CDA if the nearest collateral concern lies within the target boundary and received damage from the engagement.
+However, if the nearest collateral concern lies within the target boundary and received damage from the engagement, CDA shall also be conducted.
+If the target is one or more individual(s) rather than an object, conduct CDA if there are indications that any individuals other than the target may have been impacted.
+CDA should be conducted regardless of whether pre-strike CDE predicted that collateral damage may occur.
 BDA analysts will report identified collateral damage in accordance with command established processes and procedures.
+Information from CDA that suggests that civilian casualties may have occurred must be reported to appropriate command personnel to inform civilian casualty assessments and related investigations.
 This reporting may occur during any phase of the JTC.
 Pre-strike CDE informs CDA.
 In CDA, analysts determine and document the actual collateral damage resulting from targeting operations.
-CDA is primarily the responsibility of the J2 with required inputs and coordination from the J3 and JFE.
+CDA is primarily the responsibility of the J-2 with required inputs and coordination from the J-3 and JFE.
 Enclosure D details CDA.

 (5) Munitions Effectiveness Assessment.
 A component of CA, MEA evaluates fires applied in terms of the weapon system and munitions effectiveness to determine and recommend any required changes to the methodology, tactics, weapons system, munitions, fuzing, and weapon delivery parameters to increase force effectiveness.
 MEA compares the anticipated effectiveness calculated in the weaponeering solution to the actual effectiveness of the means employed.
-MEA is primarily the responsibility of the J3 and JFE.
+MEA is primarily the responsibility of the J-2, J-3, and JFE.
 Enclosure E details MEA.

 (6) Re-attack Recommendation.
-The three components of CA may result in the need to recommend a re-attack against a target.
+Information from the BDA and the MEA may result in the need to recommend a re-attack against a target.
 The RR process considers the threat's remaining capability, capacity, and intent, as well as the potential for recuperation.
 This process concludes the CA and attempts to solve deficiencies identified during the BDA and MEA processes.
-RR is a shared J2, J3, and JFE responsibility.
+RR is a shared J-2, J-3, and JFE responsibility.
 Enclosure F details RR.